jackouni/RB110-119/rb119_practice_methods.md

 ### *Array#map!* / *Array#collect! { |element| ...}*
 <details>
 <summary>Description:</summary>
-`Array#map` when given a block with each element from the caller, will repalce each element with its respective block's return value, and return the caller object.
+`Array#map` when given a block with each element from the caller, each element being iterated over is mutated to its respective block's return value.
 </details>

 <b>Practice Example:</b>